 Even if betting were 100 percent legal in California, you wouldn’t be able to throw money on outcomes like politics or entertainment in a licensed betting app.
 You see, when you get a state license, you also get regulated.
 One of the most common regulations found in the country is that only sports can be bet on.

-Thankfully, no such restrictions apply to offshore betting sites.
-Everything — and we mean everything — is on the betting table here including presidential results, entertainment show outcomes, WWE endings (yes, even though it’s scripted), and more.
+Some offshore sites offer additional markets not permitted in regulated U.S. sportsbooks.
+Everything, and we mean everything, is on the betting table here including presidential results, entertainment show outcomes, WWE endings (yes, even though it’s scripted), and more.

 Betting Apps In California